Yobamba/Yobamba/README.md

 - My goals are to build beautiful looking apps that make people's lives better, and to reach my potential as a web developer.
 - Ask me about how to use AI to speed up development.

-## Favorite Projects

-- [Personal Task Manager](https://to-do-list-manager-nu.vercel.app/): As a huge fan of productivity apps, I decided to create one that allows me to organize and manage my personal tasks in a way similar to how we manage team work on trello.
-I love the satisfaction I get from dragging my tasks from to-do, to doing, and then done.
-- [Shot Analysis](https://github.com/Yobamba/shooting-analysis): I enjoyed this one because I got to leverage python's data analysis support to study and learn about shooting tendencies from NBA players and derive interesting insights from the study.
-- [Django Portfolio](https://github.com/Yobamba/portfolio): I loved this one because I got to learn the django framework while simultaneously building a portfolio for myself.

 ## Technologies and Tools

 - Proficient in: Python, JavaScript, C#, PHP, the MERN Stack.